-It represents more than 150,000 members of the civil engineers in 177 countries.
-And one of its key goals is to make sure that all infrastructure is safe, resilient, and sustainable: “Civil engineers have a moral obligation to preserve the limited resources and sustain this planet we call home”.
-It’s committed to planning, designing, constructing, and operating the built environment while protecting and restoring the natural environment.
+It is a provider of technical and professional conferences and continuing education, publishing civil engineering content, and being an authoritative source for codes and standards that protect the public.
+One of its key goals is to make sure that all infrastructure is safe, resilient, and sustainable as “civil engineers have a moral obligation to preserve the limited resources and sustain this planet we call home”.
+It’s committed to planning, designing, constructing, and operating the built environment while protecting and restoring the natural environment and represents more than 150,000 members of the civil engineers in 177 countries.
+It also holds conferences and events throughout the year, e.g., the 2020 Utility Engineering & Surveying Institute Pipelines, a virtual program inquiring into matters such as: handling entrapped air/gas in water/wastewater, emerging technologies, and corrosion control.

 It manages nine technical institutes and offers many professional and public-focused programs: